yigitkg/Reactjs-CustomHook-Demo/README.md

-# React Custom Hooks Demo
+# React Custom Hooks Demo Powerd by Tailwind

 This repository contains a demonstration of three custom hooks built with React: `useBattery`, `useConnection`, and `useCopyToClipboard`.